Back to top

 OUR NEW HOME

-We are strategically building the infrastructure to end local hunger through client-centered design that enhances program impact in a community-focused facility.
-Our new home, located at 6209 North Avenue in Oak Park, will create a safe and welcoming space for neighbors to access food and services.
+We are excited to announce that we are purchasing a new, permanent home!
+We are working to strategically build the infrastructure to end local hunger through client-centered design that enhances program impact in a community-focused facility.
+Our new home, located at 6209 North Avenue in Oak Park, will create a safe and accessible space for neighbors to access food and services.
 More than a physical space, the building is a symbol of our commitment to equity, community engagement, and sustainability.

 pantry volunteers